UVADS/sds-vscode/README.md

-# sds-vscode README
+# VSCode Extension Pack for SDS

-A VSCode extension pack to support students in the UVA School of Data Science.
+This extension pack supports students in the University of Virginia School of Data Science.

 The following extensions are installed in this pack:

+- Docker
 - GitHub Codespaces
 - GitHub Copilot
 - Python
+- Python Debugger
 - Rainbow CSV
 - Remote Development
 - Remote Containers